DovileDo/BearingDegradationStageDetection/README.md

 # A Framework for Predicting the Degradation Stages of Rolling-Element Bearings

+As bearings degrade they go through physical changes that manifest in different frequency signatures in the frequency domain.
+Typically bearing degradation process is devided into five stages:
+* Healthy bearing, prominent fundamental frequencies;
+* Degradation Stage 0, increase in ultrasonic frequencies (in this project considered to be healthy due to too high sampling frequency requirement);
+* Degradation Stage 1, increase in natural frequencies;
+* Degradation Stage 2, increase fault freqencies.
+* Degradation Stage 4, random noise type vibrations across the whole frequency spectra, especialy in the lower frequency range.

 # Method

 This bearing degradation stage detection method consists of two parts as shown in the chart below: